enlighten2/enlighten2.github.io/tutorial2.md

 ## Part 2: Running the *Enlighten* protocols through the plugin
 We are now ready to use Enlighten to perform some simulations.
 Go to the Plugin drop-down menu and choose "Enlighten".
-A (new) *Enlighten* control panel will appear.
+A (new) *Enlighten2* control panel will appear.
 Choose the PyMOL object 5DLG (if it is not already selected).
 The entry for *System name* is arbitrary - it can be what you choose.
 Results will be stored in a sub-directory with this name.
 Here we will use "5ldg_it9.sp20", because we